Miramar High School

 Miramar High School is a public high school located in Miramar, Florida, United States.
 The school opened in 1970 and serves students residing in southwest Broward County; however, magnet students may hail from elsewhere in the county.

 Miramar High School serves grades 9 through 12.
 The school houses two magnet programs: an aviation program and the International Baccalaureate program.
 Miramar has an FCAT school grade of "A" for the academic year ending 2011, up from "B" the year before.

 Athletics

 Soccer

-Miramar High established Broward County's first boys' soccer program in 1974.
+Miramar High established Broward County's first boys' soccer program in 1974 though 1980.

 Football

 Miramar-Flanagan Brawl (2007)

 On September 28, 2007, at Miramar High's stadium, a bench-clearing brawl between seated, rival footballers interrupted the Miramar-Flanagan football game; this was Broward County's largest on-field brawl.
 A referee stopped the game to prevent further outbreaks on the field and eruptions in the bleachers.

 Following the interruption of the game, a film of the occurrence was sent to the Florida High School Athletic Association (FHSAA) to decide the fate of the belligerent parties.
 The FHSAA suspended 28 Miramar players and 26 Flanagan players from playing.
 In addition, the State of Florida fined both schools a total of $12,150, and neither school was allowed to participate in the 2008 Spring Jamboree or the 2008 Fall Pre-season Jamboree.

 The game resumed on October 29, 2007, in an empty Lockhart Stadium with five minutes remaining in the third quarter and with Miramar leading 20–7.
 The game was played without the 54 suspended players.
 This incident is thought to be the largest mass-suspension in state high school history.